 - Use HDFS to run queries for analytics.

 The main task of the Async worker is to execute the tasks such as generating the pdf or png of the images for booked tickets and sending the notification to the users.
 For push notifications, SMS notifications, or emails we need to call third-party APIs.
 These are network IO and it adds a lot of latency.
 Also, these time-consuming tasks can not be executed synchronously.
 To solve this problem, as soon as the app server confirms the booking of the tickets, it will send the message to the message queue, a free worker will pick up the task, execute it asynchronously and provide the SMS notification, other notifications, or email to the users.
 RabbitMQ or Kafka can be used for Message Queueing Systems and Python celery can be used for workers.
-For browser notification or phone Notification use GCM/ APN.
+For browser notifications or phone Notifications use GCM/ APN.

 Business Intelligence and ML

 For data analysis of business information, we need to have a Hadoop platform.
 All the logs, user activity, and information can be dumped into Hadoop, and on top of it, we can run PIG/Hive queries to extract information like user behavior or user graph.
 ML is used to understand the user’s behavior and to generate movie recommendations etc. For real-time analysis, we can use Spark streaming.
 We can also figure out fraud detection and mitigation strategy using the Spark or Storm stream processing engine.

 ELK (ElasticSearch, Logstash, Kibana) stack is used for the logging system.
 All the logs are pushed into the Logstash.
 Logstash collects data from all the servers via Files/Syslog/socket/AMQP etc and based on a different set of filters it redirects the logs to Queue/File/Hipchat/Whatsapp/JIRA etc.

 Step By Step Working

 - The customer visits the portal and filters the location.
 To find the location we can use GPS (if it’s a mobile phone) or ISP (if it’s a laptop).
 Then the theatres and movies released in that theatres will be suggested to the user.
 Data will be provided from DB and ELK recommendation engines.